Terms and Conditions

 Service Provider Obligations:

-- Service providers must obtain and maintain a valid WWCC for their state/territory before offering services involving children
+- Service providers must obtain and maintain the required child safety screening clearance for the jurisdiction where services are provided before offering services involving children

 Job Requester Obligations: